dmtrmrv/insert-code-lite/README.txt

 3. Click the **Browse...** button and choose `insert-code-lite.zip` in its download location on your computer.
 4. Click the **Install Now** button.
 5. Activate the plugin.

-= Using FTP (Not Recommended) =

-1. Download `insert-code-lite.zip`.
-2. Extract the `insert-code-lite` directory to your computer.
-3. Upload the `insert-code-lite` directory to your `/wp-content/plugins/` directory.
-4. Navigate to *Plugins → Installed Plugins* and activate the plugin.

 == Frequently Asked Questions ==